maximbaz/wluma/README.md

 The `name` field in the output config will be matched as a substring, so you are free to put simply `eDP-1`, or a serial number (if you have two identical external screens).
 It is your responsibility to make sure that the values you use match **uniquely** to one output only.

 The `capturer` field will determine how screen contents will be captured.
-Currently supported values are `wlroots` (works only on wlroots-based Wayland compositors) and `none` (ignores screen contents and predicts brightness only based on ALS).
+Currently supported values are `wayland` (works only on Wayland compositors that support protocols listed in the top) and `none` (ignores screen contents and predicts brightness only based on ALS).
+The value `wayland` will automatically choose the most appropriate protocol, but if you want to force a specific one, you can use `wlr-screencopy-unstable-v1` or `wlr-export-dmabuf-unstable-v1` as the value.

 _Tip:_ run `wluma` with `RUST_LOG=debug` to see how your outputs are being identified, so that you can choose an appropriate `name` configuration value.